Aanya-Gupta-AG/FRNDS.github.io/_posts/2022-02-16-design-check-in.md

 Another feature this website will have is moderated public chat forums where students can ask questions which moderators or upperclassmen can then answer.
 (Note: These forums will follow Horace Mann Community Values and Norms with a no toleration policy for anything against them).
 Public forums promote community engagement and because they will be anonymous, students who may have trouble asking questions will be able to do so in a free and caring environment.

-The tasks that this design accomplishes is:
+The tasks that this design accomplishes are:

 Learn More About and Utilize Resources Offered in the High School - To help students learn more about the resources offered in the high school, we have grouped them under different tabs.
 For example, students can click on the tab called "Access Databases," and it will provide them with a link to the HM Library database webpage.